Report says COVID-19 patients respond to Gilead's remdesivir, shares surge

 Gilead Sciences Inc's shares surged 16% in after hours trading on Thursday following a media report detailing encouraging partial data from trials of the U.S. company's experimental drug remdesivir in severe COVID-19 patients.

 There are currently no approved treatments for COVID-19, the highly contagious respiratory illness caused by the novel coronavirus that has infected over 2 million people worldwide.
-STAT reported that University of Chicago Medicine recruited 113 people with severe COVID-19 into Gilead's trial.
+STAT reported that UChicago Medicine recruited 113 people with severe COVID-19 into Gilead's trial.
 It said most of them have been discharged and two patients died.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)